scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Configure the Scala Library

 * Note: this step is NOT a duplicate of the preceding step!
 You really need to do this, too!
-* Before, we created a Òlibrary packageÓ for the IDEA Scala plug-in that contained the Scala compiler and the Scala standard library.
-For our own projects, weÕll also need to include the Scala standard library as a dependency - but we donÕt need the compiler.
-WeÕll therefore create another Òlibrary packageÓ, but this time one that contains ONLY the Scala standard library (`scala-library.jar`).
+* Before, we created a ï¿½library packageï¿½ for the IDEA Scala plug-in that contained the Scala compiler and the Scala standard library.
+For our own projects, weï¿½ll also need to include the Scala standard library as a dependency - but we donï¿½t need the compiler.
+Weï¿½ll therefore create another ï¿½library packageï¿½, but this time one that contains ONLY the Scala standard library (`scala-library.jar`).

 *   File > Project structure...